 We do not guarantee that our site, or any content on it, will always be available or be uninterrupted.
 We may suspend or withdraw or restrict the availability of all or any part of our site for business and operational reasons.
 We will try to give you reasonable notice of any suspension or withdrawal.

-- For the provision of our Dashly Mortgage Advice/Brokerage service we are covered by the Financial Services Compensation Scheme (FSCS).
+For the provision of our Dashly Mortgage Advice/Brokerage service we are covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the FSCS if we cannot meet our obligations.
-The Scheme for mortgage advising and arranging covers 100% of the first £50,000.
+The Scheme for mortgage advising and arranging (Home Finance & Mortgage Advice) covers up to £85,000.
 Further information about the compensation scheme arrangements is available from the FSCS.

 By using the Site, you agree that: